 Mid 80s I played in a band called 'Rhythm Method' and we utilized synths, drum machines, sequences onstage.
 Looking back - it was crazy, ballsy and fantastic.
 The old recordings actually hold up well!

 As a Guitarist - from day one I was interested in the weirder sounds...and the idea of a guitar playing synth sounds...
-When the company-killing ARP AVATAR came out , I was blown away just reading the ad.
+When the company-killing ARP AVATAR came out , I was blown away just reading the ads.
 There was one of those 'Flexi-disc' demos in some magazine, I still have it.
 The little tune, I fell in love with.Sadly the Avatar had a lot of issues.....plus it wa the beginning of "bad synth-guitar marketing", a horrible practice that all parties have continued to this day.
-More on that later but basically trad guitarists DON;T want to have special pickups or rethink technique..... and synth heads are often not interested in a Guitar as a control-device..so it's eternally an odd area
+More on that later but basically trad guitarists DON'T want to have special pickups or rethink technique..... and synth heads are often not interested in a Guitar as a control-device..so it's eternally an odd area

 1990s...a great time for music in so many ways.
 The grunge revolution, loved a lot of those bands.
 But also Squarepusher, Aphex Twin, The Orb, Chemical Brothers, Massive Attack came along.
 Bjork was doing some amazing experimental stuff (as usual).
 The arrival of Nine Inch Nails was an amazing thing... here was pop melodies, gritty guitars, and 808 style 80s synth pads and baselines.
 Amazing.
 The energy of hip-hop, metal and 80s British brilliance noise like Throbbing Gristle & Coil was combined with influences like Depeche Mode & New Order.
 Not to mention ideas inspired y Eno, Tangerine Dream, Kraftwerk and Suicide....I loved it !!
 To this day NIN is a massive influence, and always on high rotation at WAATT HQ....